 The directors are responsible for the other information.
-The other information comprises the Directors' report, Statement by the directors on the financial statements and other information included in the annual report, and Remuneration statement (but does not include the financial statements and our auditor's report thereon).
+The other information comprises the Directors' report, Statement by the directors on the financial statements, other disclosures in terms of listing rules and other information included in the annual report and Remuneration statement (but does not include the financial statements and our auditor's report thereon).